 Explore the World Around Us

-The goals of the biology program are to provide pre-professional education and training for students of health sciences, grant access to high quality, laboratory-rich learning environments, and provide an integrated and contemporary knowledge of biology to prepare students for graduate degrees and careers in research and industry.
+Niagara University's biology program provides pre-professional education and training for students of health sciences.
+This program grants access to high quality, laboratory-rich learning environments, and includes an integrated and contemporary knowledge of biology to prepare students for graduate degrees and careers beyond the classroom.

 Biology majors can intern in medical or environmental positions; gain experience at local hospitals; work with faculty on independent research projects; or study field ecology at study sites in the U.S. and the Caribbean.